Property Assessment Change Notice

 - All or part of your property no longer qualifies to be tax exempt.

-If you still disagree with MPAC’s assessment or classification of your property, you can choose to either file a Request for Reconsideration (RfR) with MPAC or file an appeal directly with the Assessment Review Board (ARB).
+If you disagree with our assessment or classification of your property, you can file a Request for Reconsideration.
+If you are not satisfied with the outcome of that review, you have the option to file an appeal with the Assessment Review Board (ARB), an independent adjudicative tribunal.